- Can Cats Get Colds: What is a Cat Cold?

 If a cat common cold doesn't go away on its own, the vet may prescribe antibiotics for bacterial infections, decongestants, or appetite stimulants to get them to eat on their own.
 They may also prescribe treatments to boost the cat's immune system.

 If they are badly dehydrated or not eating, they may be kept at the vet's office for fluid therapy and feeding support before being safe to go back home.

 The herpesvirus may have to be treated with special medications.

-You can NOT get cat cold medicine over the counter.
-There is no such thing for cats, and human cold medications are not suitable for cats.
+You can NOT get feline cold medicine over the counter.
+There is no such thing for cats, and human cold medications are not suitable for them.

 There are vaccinations for the two most common causes of feline upper respiratory infections, so you could speak to your vet about those.

 Prevent contact between sick and healthy cats.
-That may mean keeping your healthy cats away from ones who may be ill that belong to others or no one or isolating your sick cat.
+That may mean keeping your healthy ones away from ones who may be ill that belong to others or no one or isolating your sick feline.

 If your cat is sick, wash their belongings and the areas they stay in.

-If you manage to know or suspect that your cat came into contact with a sick cat, start isolating them before the symptoms appear.
+If you manage to know or suspect that your cat came into contact with a sick one, start isolating them before the symptoms appear.

 Take new cats to the vet for a checkup before bringing them home to mingle with cats you already have.
 You might also want to limit their contact with other cats for a week or two in case it was just too soon to tell.